Wit-K/Guide-to-CO2-Reduction/experiment.md

 ##### Common Choices in Research
 *   **Silver/Silver Chloride (Ag/AgCl):** The most common reference electrode for aqueous (water-based) experiments due to its stability and non-toxicity.
 *   **Saturated Calomel Electrode (SCE):** An older standard using Mercury, but now has largely phased out due to toxicity concerns.
 *   **Reversible Hydrogen Electrode (RHE):** This is the reference in theoryx.
-While researchers normally report data vs. RHE, they physically use an Ag/AgCl electrode in the lab and convert the numbers mathematically later.
+While researchers normally report data vs. RHE, they physically use an Ag/AgCl electrode in the lab and convert the numbers later through the equation below.

-Equation: E(RHE) = E(Ag/AgCl) + 0.197 V + (0.0591 V × pH)
+E(RHE) = E(Ag/AgCl) + 0.197 V + (0.0591 V × pH)
 *   **E(Ag/AgCl):** The raw voltage number vs Ag/AgCl.
 *   **0.197 V:** The standard constant for a standard Ag/AgCl electrode at room temperature.
 *   **0.0591 V × pH:** Nernst equation factor: adjusts the voltage based on environment acidity.